-In some cases you may want to view generated application using your own web server.
-In this case switch to I have my own web server option and enter the URL manually.
+If you want to view the generated application using your web server, switch to I have my own web server option and enter the URL manually.

 When uploading files to the server, you may use the following settings:

-1. Open the file C:\Program Files\PHPRunner10.2\EmbeddedServer\php\php.ini.template.
+1. Open the file C:\Program Files\PHPRunner 10.7\EmbeddedServer\php\php.ini.template.

-2. Find the line
+2. Find the line.

-and modify the time zone, for example:
+and modify the timezone, for example: